-Why the SDGs are the greatest growth opportunity in a generation
+Why the SDGs are this generation's greatest growth opportunity

 As the 71st session of the UN General Assembly kicks off in New York, we look at why the Sustainable Development Goals present such a huge opportunity for the business community – and how some companies are starting to take action.